vtjc2002/LearnAI-Bootcamp/lab02.3-bing_search/0_README.md

 ## Objectives
 In this lab, you will:
-- Understand how to add Bing Search APIS (specifically the Bing Image Search API) to enhance applications
+- Understand how adding Bing Search capabilities can enhance applications
-- Build upon an existing published bot to add Bing Search capabilities

-While there is a focus on the Bing Search APIs and the Microsoft Bot Framework, you will also leverage the following technologies:

-- Data Science Virtual Machine (DSVM)
-- Visual Studio
+- Integrate a Bing Search API (specifically Bing Image Search) into an existing bot application

 ## Prerequisites